 News & Events

 CRCOG is currently in the process of updating the Regional Plan of Conservation and Development.

 If you are interested in learning more, please leave your email to join our interested parties list and/or take our survey to tell us about your vision for the Region.

 What is the Regional Plan of Conservation and Development?

-The regional plan is not a detailed land use plan, but rather a general guide for conservation and development in the Capitol Region.
+The regional plan is not a detailed land use plan, but rather a general 10 year vision guide for the Capitol Region.
 Using the goals and polices of the regional plan, Councils of Government comment on the consistency of municipal plans of conservation and development with: